As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 Here are some good vegetable choices for your dog.

-- Carrots: They are not only sweet but also crunchy, which makes them fun to eat.
-Carrots contain carotenoids, which may prevent diabetes according to Prevention.
+- Carrots: Carrots contain carotenoids, which may prevent diabetes according to Prevention.

 - Broccoli: These are delicious and contain vitamins B & C as well as nutrients like magnesium and Iron.

-Fruits contain high starch content.
-Therefore, they should be given in small portions to avoid exposing your dog to too many sugars.
+As aforementioned, fruits have high starch content.
+So, they should be given in small portions to avoid exposing your dog to high levels of sugars.
 Some good fruits choices include;

 - Apples: They are loaded with fiber, and your dog will love their taste.

-- Cranberries: They have been found to help in reducing the risk of diabetes due to their low sugar content and high fiber.
+- Cranberries: They have high fiber but low sugar content.
 They are also rich in antioxidants.

 - Pears: Your dog will love the sweetness of the pear.